 Wait, Is CBD Legal?

 You have seen the word “cannabis” and gotten nervous since a famous off-shoot of cannabis, marijuana, is still federally prohibited (though specific states have approved medical or recreational use).
 Regardless of which state you live in, rest easy!
 CBD is derived from hemp, which is itself an off-shoot of cannabis.
 However, unlike marijuana, hemp is federally legal, thanks to the 2018 Farm Bill.
-Products containing CBD, or even raw hemp, are not only federally legal but are also readily available through a number of different retailers.
-2
+Products containing CBD, or even raw hemp, are not only federally legal but are also readily available through a number of different retailers.2

 Why Is CBD So Popular?

 CBD also offers some other great benefits, too.
 It can help treat insomnia (especially if that insomnia is related to anxiety disorders), it can help treat inflammation disorders like Krohn’s disease or IBS, and it can be applied topically in order to treat joint pain related to arthritis.
 When used topically, it doesn’t just mask the pain like most over-the-counter creams do.
-Instead, it removes the pain entirely (for a short time, at least).
+Instead, it attempts to remove the pain entirely (for a short time, at least).
 That’s because you have endocannabinoid receptors all over your body, not just in your brain, so CBD is able to interact and affect a number of different bodily systems to your benefit.4

 Should I Try CBD?